 The Garmin has a lot of buttons, but they are spaced out well enough that you can still reach most of them without too much trouble.
 I wish that they would include a front-facing speaker for this model (like they did on the 7sv), but you can still hear the unit fairly well while wearing your polarized sunglasses.

 #19 Size Comparison

-The Lowrance costs slightly more (by about $10) than the Garmin 7cv… and neither of them are cheap by any stretch of the imagination.
+The Lowrance costs slightly more (by about $10) than the Garmin 7cv… and neither of them is cheap by any stretch of the imagination.

 #21 Battery Life

 The Lowrance has more built-in history than the Garmin 7sv, which allows you to see what happened at each waypoint for an entire trip (up to 10 hours long).
-The downside is that all of your history is stored on the device itself, so you will lose everything if it ever dies or gets damaged.
+The downside is that all of your histories are stored on the device itself, so you will lose everything if it ever dies or gets damaged.

 #23 Screen Color Options